-The Giro Montaro MIPS is one of Giro’s top tier helmets and has been one of the top sellers in trail helmets for the past few years.
+The Giro Montaro MIPS is one of Giro’s top-tier helmets and has been one of the top-selling trail helmets for the past few years.
 We test and review the Giro Montaro MIPS helmet to see if it lives up to its reviews!

-The latest version of the Montaro utilizes MIPS technology, high-end ventilation, and an integrated camera or light mount.
-We will look into how well this helmet performs in detail.
+The latest version of the Montaro utilizes MIPS technology, top-notch ventilation, and an integrated camera or light mount.

 One of the top-of-the-line helmets from Giro, made for trail riders who want all the features and to look good while shredding up the trails.